emmajphillips/sei-project-4/README.md

 ### Challenges

-As mentioned above, React Hooks and using Semantic UI, a new CSS framework with which we had no experience prior to this project, were the biggest challanges throughout due to their novelty.
+As mentioned above, React Hooks and using Semantic UI, a new CSS framework with which we had no experience prior to this project, were the biggest challenges throughout due to their novelty.
 I can only re-emphasise that working within a group enabled us to understand and correctly implement both of these technologies and come away with a solid portfolio piece.

 ### Future content